FriendsOfREDAXO/symfony_mailer/README.md

-# symphony mailer for REDAXO cms
+# symfony mailer for REDAXO cms